pranonrahman/pranonrahman.github.io/_news/announcement_1.md

 related_posts: false
 ---

-ChartSumm: A Large Benchmark for Automatic Chart Summarization is accepted in 2023 proceedings of Canadian AI (CANAI)
+One paper accepted in proceedings of Canadian AI (CANAI) 2023 :sparkles: :smile: